humdrum-tools/humdrum-documentation/tool/trans/index.md

-Note that by default, key and key signature tandem interpretations are not modified by <span class="tool">trans</span> since the `**pitch, **kern, **solfg`, and `**Tonh` representations are intended to encode the original key and key signature at absolute pitch.
+Note that by default, key and key signature tandem interpretations are not modified by <span class="tool">trans</span> since the `**pitch, **kern, **solfg`, and
+<span class="rep">Tonh</span> representations are intended to encode the original key and key
+signature at absolute pitch.

 ------------------------------------------------------------------------